Maximiliano Ortiz

 Maximiliano Ortíz (born 11 October 1989) is a Bolivian professional footballer who plays for Nacional Potosi in the Bolivian Primera División.

-Career
+Club career

 From Tucumán, Argentina but with Bolivian parents, Ortiz can play in defence and attack.

 In 2015 Ortiz left Nacional Potosi to join Club San José.

 International career

 On 24 March 2018, Ortiz player for the Bolivia national football team in a 1–1 draw against the Curacao national football team.